After our first two nights in Rome where we "suspended" our vegan diet to try…

 - Seek some peace for a few minutes in the Pantheon

-- Stroll the magnificent Piazza Navona and admire its fountains
+- Stroll through the magnificent Piazza Navona and admire its fountains

 - Visit the Vatican Museum and St Peters Basilica